scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Ended up eating leftover birthday cake for dinner, and birthday pizza for lunch, so no soylent today either.

+### Day 280

+Soylent for lunch today, but ended up going out to eat for dinner because I had a hankering for steak.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/